kemalyst/kemalyst/README.md

 # Kemalyst

-Kemalyst is a yarlf (yet another rails like framework) that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
+Kemalyst is a yarlf (yet another r5555 like framework) that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
 The framework leverages the http handlers which are similar to Rack middleware.
 The controllers are also HTTP::Handlers that render the response.